nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Tutor views his schedule
 2. TutorAid displays the schedule
-3. Tutor identifies the session to add a todo list
+3. Tutor identifies the session to add a todo list for
 4. Tutor adds a todo task to that session
 5. TutorAid registers the task to the session
 6. Tutor repeats from step 4 until he/she finishes adding all the tasks